ProgrammerDan/civcraft-vm/README.md

 Note: If you need to restart your Vagrant for any reason, issue "vagrant reload" at the host terminal.

-3. Proceed into installing Civcraft server mods.
+3. Proceed into installing Devoted server mods.

 --------------------